MasahideMori-SimpleAppli/simple_widget_markup/README.md

 ```

 type is required and parameters are optional.
+The parameters are explained in detail on the SpWML editor page in the quickstart above.

 Currently, the types are as follows.

-- Container system (Container is a container for elements)
+- Container system (Container is a container for elements.)
   - Only one element inside.
     - block (basic container.
-Can also be used for temporary placement for replacement)
+Can also be used for temporary placement for replacement.)
-    - scroll (A container that can be scrolled inside)
+    - scroll (A container that can be scrolled inside.)
+    - card
   - Multiple elements inside.
-    - col (The Container with rows inside)
+    - col (The Container with rows inside.)
-    - row (The Container with columns inside)
+    - row (The Container with columns inside.)
     - span (The Container with text or href inside.
-Different parameters can be set for each element in the line)
+Different parameters can be set for each element in the line.)
-    - stack(The Container that can be superposed inside)
+    - stack(The Container that can be superposed inside.)
-    - wrap(The container whose inside is a so-called grid view)
+    - wrap(The container whose inside is a so-called grid view.)
-    - expTile(The container whose inside is a so-called accordion menu)
+    - expTile(The container whose inside is a so-called accordion menu.)
     - dropdownBtn(The container whose inside is a so-called dropdown menu.
-Callback is set by DropdownBtnElement.setCallback from the program code side)
+Callback is set by DropdownBtnElement.setCallback from the program code side.)
     - popupMenuBtn(The container whose inside is a so-called popup menu.
-Callback is set by PopupMenuBtnElement.setCallback from the program code side)
+Callback is set by PopupMenuBtnElement.setCallback from the program code side.)

 - Elements in the container
   - text system
     - h1-h6 (header text.
-6 types of h1-h6)
+6 types of h1-h6.)
     - subtitle1
     - subtitle2
     - body1 (It works even if you write "text".
-Normal text)
+Normal text.)
     - body2
     - caption
-    - overline (Text to display above the line)
+    - overline (Text to display above the line.)
-    - menu(Plane text for dropdownBtn and popupMenuBtn)
+    - menu(Plane text for dropdownBtn and popupMenuBtn.)
   - Other than text
     - img (Image.
-URL is described in the text part)
+URL is described in the text part.)
     - href (Hyperlinks are written in the text part.
-The appearance can be changed with the alt parameter)
+The appearance can be changed with the alt parameter.)
     - line (Horizontal divider)
     - vline(Vertical divider)

-Currently, the parameters are:

-- Valid for all
-  - id(Integer value.
-Parameters for getting elements from Dart code)
-  - height
-  - width
-  - bgColor (#AARRGGBB)
-  - mLeft (px.
-Margin)
-  - mTop (px)
-  - mRight (px)
-  - mBottom (px)
-  - pLeft (px.
-Padding)
-  - pTop (px)
-  - pRight (px)
-  - pBottom (px)
-  - weight (ratio of elements on the screen.
-Vertical in col, horizontal in row)

-- For Containers only(These parameters cannot be used with weight, weight takes precedence.)
-  - minHeight(px)
-  - minWidth(px)
-  - maxHeight(px)
-  - maxWidth(px)

-- scroll only
-  - isPrimary (true or false, Specifies whether it is the primary scroll view when granting a scroll controller.)

-- For col, row and wrap only
-  - hAlign (left(start), center, right(end).
-Horizontal alignment)
-  - vAlign (top(start), center, bottom(end).
-Vertical alignment)

-- For text, textField, href and btn only
+    - btn
-  - fontName
-  - fontSize (px)
-  - fontWeight (normal, regular, bold, thin, light, medium, black, w100-w900)
-  - fontStyle (normal, italic)
-  - textColor (#AARRGGBB)
-  - textDeco (none, underline, overline, lineThrough)
-  - textDecoStyle (solid, dotted, dashed, double, wavy)
-  - textDecoColor (#AARRGGBB)
-  - textDecoThickness (px)
-  - letterSpacing (px)
-  - wordSpacing (px)
-  - textAlign (left, center, right, justify.
-Text alignment)
-  - textHeight (text size magnification, such as 1.0 or 1.3)

-- For text and span only
-  - isSelectable (true, false.
-If false, it cannot be selected.)

-- href only
-  - alt (alternative text)

-- img only
-  - fit (none, contain, cover, fitHeight, fitWidth)
-  - repeat (noRepeat, repeat, repeatX, repeatY.
-If repeat is enabled, it will be repeated at the original image size.)

-- line only
-  - thickness (px, line thickness)
-  - color (#AARRGGBB)

-- btn, dropdownBtn and popupMenuBtn only
-  - iconNum(The hexadecimal icon number of material icons in https://api.flutter.dev/flutter/material/Icons-class.html#constants)
+    - icon
-  - iconSize(px)
-  - iconColor(#AARRGGBB)

-- btn only
-  - type(text, outlined, elevated, block)
-  - splashRadius(px)
+    - switchBtn
-  - outlineColor(#AARRGGBB, The button outlined color, Valid only for outlined types.)
-  - borderWidth(px, Valid only for outlined types.)
-  - borderRadius(px, Valid only for outlined and elevated types.)
-  - shape(roundRect, stadium, bevel, circle, Valid only for outlined and elevated types.)

 ### new line
 Start a new line with a normal line feed code.